-Because attendance is so important, students will need to keep records for their absences and documentation for those absences.
-It is the student's responsibility to provide documentation for said absences.
-Student will lose points (see below) for each unexcused absence after 3 (so please keep track).
-(In order for an absence to be excused, some form of documentation must be provided to show that it was legitimate; this can include a physician's note, a funeral announcement, legal notice, etc. The documentation must be provided within one week of the 4th absence.
-It is the student's responsibility to check with the instructor, before the absence, to determine if an absence will be excused.
+(In order for an absence to be excused, some form of documentation must be provided to show that it was legitimate; this can include a physician's note, a funeral announcement, legal notice, etc. The documentation must be provided within one week of returning to class.)
 Also, tardies can be counted as absences.
 So, if a student misses 6 times, is tardy 6 times, or has some combination thereof (e.g., three unexcused absences and three tardies), he or she will lose 480 points from their overall grade.